Co-leaders Sandy

 Sun - Hanover, PA

-"For 25 years, Sandy's mother
+"For 25 years, Sandra's mother

 Phyllis and father Bill fronted the Bill Dayton Big Band, with Bill

-wrote and arranged music for the group."
+NARAS, wrote and arranged music for the group."

-"The orchestra, featuring local
+"The orchestra,

-Bill's leadership."
+albums under Bill's leadership."

 Towson University, restarted the band, Steve called on old contacts